stride3d/stride-community-toolkit/docs/manual/index.md

 - [Game Extensions](game-extensions/index.md): Extensions ranging from performance monitoring to material creation and entity manipulation.
 - [Model Extensions](model-extensions/index.md)
 - [Script Extensions](script-extensions/index.md): Additional features and tools for game development.
-- [Rendering](rendering/mesh-builder.md): A guide on rendering techniques, including using the MeshBuilder.
+- Rendering: A guide on rendering techniques.
+  - [MeshBuilder](rendering/mesh-builder.md): A utility class allowing dynamic creation of meshes at runtime.
+  - [TextureCanvas](rendering/texture-canvas.md): a utility class allowing dynamic creation of textures at runtime.
 - [Troubleshooting](troubleshooting.md): Solutions and tips for common issues encountered while using the toolkit.

 Explore these sections to discover the full potential of the Stride Community Toolkit and enhance your game development skills.